ISO is difficult to understand and if you want to know more about it, you’ve come to the right place.

 Different environments, photography styles, and situations will require choosing a different ISO value.

 Please note: consider the following as simplifications of possible ISO values.
-Each individual style of photography would require a more in-depth discussion to evaluate all the aspects that contribute to delivering the right image quality.
+Each individual style of photography would require a more in-depth discussion to highlight all the aspects that contribute to delivering the right image quality.

-ISO value for Landscape Photography
+ISO in Landscape Photography

 At your camera’s base ISO value, you’re not adding any gain hence no noise.
 For this reason for landscape photography, you’ll need to shoot at your base ISO value whenever possible.